GTBitsOfGood/Healing4Heroes/README.md

 - Use `[NAME]/[ISSUE_NUMBER]-[SHORT_DESCRIPTION]` when naming your feature branches
 - Please run `npm run lint` and `npm run format` before committing
-- Highly recommended to use VSCode with ESLint and Prettier extensions
+- It is highly recommended to use VSCode with ESLint and Prettier extensions
   - To save even more time, set up "Format on Save"